ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/metacritic_score_difference.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.9 - Difference between critic and user metacritic scores. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.9 - Difference between critic and user metacritic scores.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 These outliers can reflect cases where critics and players approached the game from entirely different perspectives: technical polish vs. emotional resonance, innovation vs. nostalgia, or even divergent expectations shaped by marketing.
-Analyzing these outliers in more detail could offer valuable insights into the dynamics of reception—what drives such a divide, and what it reveals about the varying standards of professional reviewers and general audiences.
+Analyzing these outliers in more detail could offer valuable insights into the dynamics of reception — what drives such a divide, and what it reveals about the varying standards of professional reviewers and general audiences.

 <figure>
-  <p class = "figure_title"> Explore  </p>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/user_vs_critic_score_by_difference.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.10 - Users vs critic score on Metacritic. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.10 - Users vs critic score on Metacritic.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 We have dived a little more deeply into this topic, by analysing game reviews for the top 15 games where critics' and users' scores differred the most.